What is Static Testing?

 Below mentioned are the various types of Reviews:

-- In the walkthrough, Author leads the review process to fulfill the common understanding and other team members ask the possible questions and submit their feedback collected.
+- In the walkthrough, the Author leads the review process to fulfil the common understanding and other team members ask the possible questions and submit their feedback collected.

-- Walkthrough can be formal or informal review.
+- The walkthrough can be formal or informal review.

 - Minutes of Meeting and the defects/finding reported are noted down by the Scribe (who is not the Author) in order to track them later.

 - Team members does not need to have a detailed knowledge of the content as the author is well prepared for that and it is kind of knowledge transfer session.

 - Main objective is to enable learning and giving knowledge to other team members about the content.

 - To present the document to all stakeholders, within and outside the software discipline and to gather more information about the document under consideration.

 - They aim for other members to examine the content clearly so that they can provide suggestions, alternatives for the proposed document.

 - Inspection is one of the most formal kinds of Reviews.